Birds In Chimney? Here’s How to remove Them Safely

 How To Prevent Birds In Chimneys

-1. Have a Chimney Cap
+1. Use a Chimney Cap

 Having a chimney cap installed is the best way to keep birds out of your chimney.
 A chimney cap covers the opening of your vent and has a wire mesh that prevents birds from being able to get through.